Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 Subcellular localization is also a useful information for analysis of protein functions.
 For detecting subcellular localization, we can use the subcommand ``localization``.
-We can also import information of the transcript to generate results which are only included the expressed CDSs.
+We can also import information of the transcripts to generate results which only contain the expressed CDSs.

 ::